 Er, not entirely.
-Whilst the draw was admittedly a refreshingly interesting one, giving us Southern League Div 1 side Paulton Town away (new ground, new oppo), there were still minor complications and once more we found ourselves being roundly slated by bellends with no idea what the fuck they were talking about.
-The reason this time we'd become public enemy number one to the Twatterati?
-Well, it seems the BBC fancied having our game as their featured 'live stream' on their website, which you can kind of understand.
-We were still a bit of a story after last year's shenanigans and Paulton have had a slow start in the league, but performed well in the cup.
+Whilst the draw was admittedly a refreshingly interesting one, giving us Southern League Div 1 side Paulton Town away (new ground, new oppo, just what we like!), there were still minor complications and once more we found ourselves being roundly slated by bell ends with no idea what the fuck they were talking about.
+The reason this time we’d become public enemy number one to the Twatterati?
+Well, it seems the BBC fancied having our game as their featured ‘live stream’ on their website, which you can kind of understand.
+We were still a bit of a story after last year’s shenanigans and Paulton have had a slow start in the league, but performed well in the cup.
 So it was a bit of tables turned, the hunter becomes the hunted and all that jazz.
+Fair play, we can see that.
 There was one slight problem though.
 We said no to the live game.

-Now, don't get me wrong.
+Now, don’t get me wrong.
 I did feel a bit sorry for the hosts.
-It would have been a nice little windfall for them and made the tie a bit of an occasion for 'em.
+It would have been a nice little windfall for them and made the tie a bit of an occasion for ’em.
 Lovely stuff.
-Our problem was that the 4th Qualifying draw had been made at 1pm on the Monday afternoon.
-And yet the FA\BBC didn't get in touch with the club until late on the Wednesday, more than 48hours later, about moving the kick off to the required 12:30 slot.
-Transport and other arrangements were booked and paid for.
-Christ, even we'd already bought our train tickets down!
-And if we're more organised than the national footballing body and the state broadcaster, there's a fucking problem.
-Of course, when Haringey Boro announced on Friday that they too had turned down the opportunity of the live coverage due to 'too late notice from the FA\BBC' none of the cock ends coating us off were anywhere to be seen.
+Our problem with all this was that the 4th Qualifying draw had been made at 1pm on the Monday afternoon.
+And yet the FA & BBC didn’t get in touch with the club until late on the Wednesday, more than 48hours later, about moving the kick off to the required 12:30 slot.
+Transport and other arrangements were already long booked and paid for.
+Christ, even we’d already bought our train tickets down already!
+And if we’re more organised than the national footballing body and the state broadcaster, there’s a fucking problem.
+Of course, when Haringey Boro announced on Friday that they too had turned down the opportunity of the live coverage due to ‘too late notice from the FA\BBC’ none of the cock ends coating us off were anywhere to be seen.
 Odd that.

-So, 3pm kick off it was to be!
-And thank god it was and in the end GWR decided with almost BBC\FA-esque timing that they'd really like to dig up most of the line from Paddington to Bath that weekend.
+So, a 3pm kick off it was to be.
+And thank god it was as in the end GWR decided with almost BBC\FA-esque timing that they’d really like to dig up most of the line from Paddington to Bath that precise weekend.
 Cheers lads.
-And when that happens, we get to hear the three words no football fan trying to get to the middle of nowhere wants to hear.
+And when that happens, we get to hear the three words no football fan trying to get to a game in the middle of nowhere wants to hear.

 Bus.
 Replacement.
 Service.

-As has been mentioned here fairly recently, we're not doing fucking buses.
+As has been mentioned here fairly recently, we’re not doing fucking buses.
 Let alone ones replacing fucking trains to the middle of fucking nowhere.
-So we took a look and instead decided to get a riduclously early service off Clapham, hit Salisbury and head to Bath from there.
+So we took a look and instead decided to get a ridiculously early service off Clapham, hit Salisbury and head to Bath from there.
 So, thanks to this act of stupidity, I found myself awakened on a Saturday morning some 45 minutes before I would be for a working day.
-I'm out the door at 10 past 6 and straight onto a bus.
-15 mins later, I'm wandering into East Croydon station and feeling smug as I should be in Clapham a good 30 mins before our train to Salisbury.
-That smugness doesn't last of course as the boards soon tell me that there are almost no trains running into Victoria.
-The 42 past is running 30 mins late and the 58 won't get there until almost half past.
-All I'm left with is the 53 and a hope it too doesn't get delayed.
-Or I'm fucked.
+I’m out the door at 10 past 6 and straight onto a bus.
+15 mins later, I’m wandering into East Croydon station and feeling smug as I should be in Clapham a good 30 mins before our train to Salisbury departs.
+That smugness doesn’t last of course as the boards soon tell me that there are almost no trains running into Victoria for some reason.
+The 42 past is running 30 mins late and the 58 won’t get there until almost half past.
+All I’m left with is the .53 and a hope it too doesn’t get delayed along the way.
+Or I’m royally fucked.

 Still, it could be worse, I could be Steve!
-He's overslept a little and left his gaff to find there's a huge wait for a tram and the bus that was due a couple of minutes later has just disappeared.
-So he's left with no other option than to go seriously old school and jog it.
-On his way in, he requests I get him a bottle of water and in obliging this request I'm treated to an angry South African man berating the lass behind the jump as she won't accept his old one pound coins in payment for his latte.
-His cries of "But they're legal tender!" go unheeded and I instead push in front to pay for Steve's water.
-A sweaty and out of breath Steve just makes the train and we're soon on platform 9 at Clapham awaiting the rest of the gang.
+He’s overslept a little and left his gaff to find there’s not only a huge wait for a tram but that the bus that was due a couple of minutes later has also just magically disappeared.
+So he’s left with no other option than to go seriously old school and jog it.
+On his way in, he requests I get him a bottle of water and in obliging this request I’m treated to an angry South African man berating the lass behind the jump as she won’t accept his old one pound coins in payment for his latte.
+His cries of “But they’re legal tender!” go unheeded and I instead push in front to pay for Steve’s water whilst he deals with his fiscally based tantrum.
+A sweaty and very out of breath Steve just makes the train and thankfully with no more delays, we’re soon on platform 9 at Clapham awaiting the rest of the gang.

-Unfortunately, the train that arrives is made up of a barely adequate 3 carriages and it's already busy.
-Yep, you guessed it, we're standing near the kharzis again!
-Things empty out a little at Basingstoke allowing a few more of us to get seats, but for the majority of the party we're standing for the best part of an hour and a half.
-Things are no better as we roll into our destination as the connecting service has been cancelled so we've 45 minutes to kill now.
-Naturally, we leg it the several mins down the road to the local Spoons and smash back a pint whilst catching up with a load of the Welling mob who are on a similar route down to their league game at Weston today.
+Unfortunately, the train that arrives is made up of a barely adequate 3 carriages and it’s already properly busy.
+Yep, you guessed it, we’re standing near the khazis again!
+Things empty out a little at Basingstoke allowing a few more of us to get seats, but for the majority of the party were left standing for the best part of an hour and a half all told.
+Things are no better as we roll into our destination either as the connecting service has been cancelled so we’ve now 45 minutes to kill here in Salisbury.
+Naturally, we leg it the several mins down the road to the local Spoons and smash back a pint whilst catching up with a load of the Welling mob who are on a similarly arse about face route down to their league game at Weston today.

-Next job is to locate Mr X. He'd headed down to visit friends last night and was treated to Bristol City against Burton Albion, a 0-0 draw he would later describe as 'fucking shocking'.
-A quick call finds him in the Lamb & Flag and we head there for some nosh and a couple of pints.
-With a local minibus booked as transport out into the wilds of Somerset, we next head to the Trinity as it's near the pickup point.
-Here we run into the Chelmsford mob, who are playing Bath today, just getting stuck into some pints.
+Next job is to locate Mr X. He’d headed down early to visit friends last night and was treated to Bristol City against Burton Albion, a 0-0 draw he would later describe as ‘truly fucking shocking’.
+A quick call finds him located in the Lamb & Flag and we head there for some nosh and a couple of pints.
+With a local minibus booked as transport out into the wilds of Somerset for the final leg, we next head to the Trinity as it’s near the pickup point.
+Here we run into the Chelmsford mob, who are in town as they’re playing Bath today, just getting stuck into their starter pints.
 Be rude not to join them really!
 So we catch up and watch a bit more of the mind numbingly tedious Liverpool Manyoo game on telly.
 But shortly after 1, the call comes and we stumble outside to our transport.
 We then spend the next 20 minutes or so winding our way out into the depths of the English countryside.
-Mr X is stuck up front with the driver, who gives him a guided tour of all the 'sights', whilst in the back we all sit reciting lines from 'Hot Fuzz'.
-Along the way, we see signs for Midsomer, the sleepy village that ITV depicted as having a murder rate higher than Detroit in the late 80's and get stuck behind a tractor.
+Mr X is stuck up front with the driver, who gives him a guided tour of all the ‘sights’, whilst in the back we all sit reciting lines from ‘Hot Fuzz’ and giggling like naughty schoolkids.
+Along the way, we see signs for Midsomer, the sleepy village that ITV depicted as having a murder rate higher than Detroit in the late 1980’s and also get stuck behind a tractor.
 What fun.

 As we arrive in Paulton, the driver makes a small wrong turn just before the ground at a little green.
 Sitting on a bench on this patch of grass is someone who looks strangely familiar.
 No, surely that can’t be Dirty Barry??
 Luckily, our U-turn to correct the mistake gives us a second chance to confirm that this is indeed the Shoebox’s foremost adult leisure expert.
 We all wave and the driver seems somewhat amused and intrigued by the fact we know someone called ‘Dirty Barry’.
 A minute or two later, we’re at Paulton’s Winterfield Road and admiring their rather plush clubhouse whilst supping a pint.
 On the telly, SKY’s big over hyped Scouse\Mancs clash predictably finishes 0-0.
 Which makes the utterly overbearing OMGBESTGAMEINTHEWORLDEVER!! hype beforehand somewhat amusing and a little bit sad.